 We also have a link to the Pre-Synodal Meeting that was held in Rome containing the voices of young adults from around the world.

 Youth Synod Survey Results for the Lansing Diocese

 Description: The Diocesan Youth Leadership Camp or for short DYLC, is a weeklong leadership camp in which parishes send their teens with the most potential for leadership development.
 For over 30 years the Diocese of Lansing has trained over 3,000 teens to be leaders not only in their youth groups or parishes, but in their communities.
 They are trained to be missionary disciples both in the present and in the future.
 DYLC, rooted in prayer, has sessions focused on small group development, listening, communication, affirmation, small group dynamics, small group facilitation, planning group events, Trust, the Vision of Ministry, and Servanthood.
 Throughout the week there is daily Mass, Reconciliation and adoration.
 Through these sessions and components they are rooted in Christ with the effort of having them being the branches and bring others to Him.
 Small discipleship groups are a huge component of this week.
 Every session and most prayers provide a small group experience.
 DYLC takes place at St. Francis Retreat Center in Dewitt, MI.
 A team of people work October thru June in preparation for the week, preparing session content, prayer, and team building exercises.
 The group consists of 14 teens and 18 adults.
 There are between 80 and 100 participants each year.
-Please read the following forms completely, and if you have any questions please let us know!
+Applications will be available in late Winter/Early Spring.

 High School Youth Conference

 On Sunday, November 4th we will hold our annual High School Youth Conference: "Who Do You Say That I Am?"
 Mt.
 16:15